dreidev/ng-form-generator/README.md

 # Creating an HTML template
 When creating your html template, bind everything to `$scope.object`

-Note that `item1.title` in the poopover template is bound to `object.title` in the htmlTemplate
+Note that `item1.title` in the popover template is bound to `object.title` in the htmlTemplate

 Example:
 ```sh